solheeing/CanteraTabulation/md/1 Questions.md

 And shouldn’t I set the grid manually?
 >

+⇒ it is a function that is included already.
+I don’t have to define it.

 ```python
 #Soret effect (only with multi component transport model)
 flame.soret_enabled = False